Screenwriter. Author. Producer.

 As a burgeoning fantasy screenwriter of color, she wondered, who the hell was she writing these for?
 A show focused on a brown female hero in Sci-Fi seemed more outlandish than the actual story.

 Finding her voice through autobiographical terms of anxiety and fear, bravery and apprehension, she began to write short stories and screenplays.
 Acting out all dialogue within earshot of roommates and significant others.
-Pulling from personal demons, her works are seasoned with Horror and Sci-Fi, mixed with notes of comedy, however this writer claims there is no set genre.
+Pulling from personal demons, her works are seasoned with Comedy, Horror and Sci-Fi, however this writer claims there is no set genre.

 “I want to create art for the marginalized hearts whose stories on screen and page sell them short.
 I hope to inspire others to write their truth and their stories.
 To inspire you to point at the screen and relate.
 A feeling I never really had, which I suppose is lucky.
 I carry a torch with so many others now, with the same dreams and objective.